 After looking back at all the components I needed to realize this goal it rose to almost the cost of a good manufactured overhead by a reputable sim company.
 If I had taken a real hard look at what it would take to meet my true goals I would have waited and bought a pre-built overhead and saved myself a ton of time, avoided a lot of trial and error, and saved a lot of headaches along the way (fitment issues, design issues, back lighting issues, power and USB issues, etc).
 So just keep that in mind when you consider going this route.

 That said, I am quite proud of what I created and I think you’ll agree it looks pretty good.
-My overhead is fully functional (except for a couple of solenoid-driven switches…yaw damper and anti-ice) and I get great satisfaction when I use it knowing I built it.
+My overhead is fully functional (except for a couple of solenoid-driven switches…the yaw damper and anti-ice) and I get great satisfaction when I use it knowing I built it.

 Buying a Pre-Built FWD Overhead